 X.4.1 No answer from host

-The outbound connection attempt was not answered, either because the remote system was busy, or otherwise unable to take a call.
+The outbound connection attempt was not answered, because either the remote system was busy, or was unable to take a call.
 This is useful only as a persistent transient error.

 X.4.2 Bad connection